sdgilley/content-maintenance/README.md

         * `python pr-report.py 169 ai` to check PR 169 in **foundry-samples** repo.
         * `python pr-report.py 267 ai2` to check PR 267 in **azureai-samples** repo.

-* [merge-report.py](merge-report.py) -  Use this to see what PRs in azureml-examples, foundry-samples, and azureai-samples have merged in the last N days that might require a docs update (default is 8 days).
+* [merge-report.py](merge-report.py) -  Use to see what PRs in your repos have merged in the last N days that might require a docs update (default is 8 days).
 If you're using it for the first time in a while, first run [find-sippets.py](find-snippets.py) to get the most recent version of code snippets referenced by azure-ai-docs.
     * Examples:
         * `python merge-report.py` to check all repos.

+### Utilities

-The following files provide functions used in the above scripts:
+These files provide functions used in the above scripts:

-* [utilities.py](utilities.py) - functions used by find-snippets, pr-report, and merge-report
+* [helpers.py](utilities/helpers.py) - functions used by find-snippets, pr-report, and merge-report
-* [auth_request.py](auth.py) - function used by pr-report and merge-report to authenticate to github.
+* [h_auth.py](utilities/gh_auth.py) - function used by pr-report and merge-report to authenticate to github.

-    You'll need to set a GH_ACCESS_TOKEN environment variable before using auth_request.py.
-See https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens to create a token.
-Then add the token to an environment variable called GH_ACCESS_TOKEN.
+* [find_pr_files.py](utilities/find_pr_files.py) - function used from merge_report, finds PRs merged in the last N days that have doc references.
+* [config.py](utilities/config.py) - reads the config.yml file to get information about the repositories to monitor